TooSchoolForCool/EddieBot-ROS/eddiebot_apps/room_segmentation/README.md

 roslaunch room_segmentation room_segmentation_client.launch
 ```

-*Note: room_segmentation_client subscribes the "/map" topic, make sure the topic does exist*.
+*Note: room_segmentation_client subscribes the "/map" topic, make sure this topic does exist.
+You can try `map_server` to publish the /map topic.*

 ### 2.3 Data Format Sepcification